nkeikon/inlineviewer/README.md

 ```

 ### ANSI/ASCII color preview
-If iTerm2 isn’t available, viewinline will automatically switch an
+If iTerm2 isn’t available, viewinline will automatically switch to an
 ANSI/ASCII color preview or save a quick PNG under /tmp/viewinline_preview.png.

 This mode works on terminals with **ANSI color support** and may not display correctly on others.

 For compatible terminals, `viewinline` renders images in a very coarse resolution.
 This feature is experimental.

 ## License